Screen Printing vs DTG for School T-Shirts: Which Is Best for Your School?

 The Right Tool for the Job

-Think of screen printing and DTG as different tools in your school’s apparel toolbox:
+Think of screen printing vs DTG as different tools in your school’s apparel toolbox:

-Screen printing = The durable, cost-effective workhorse for bulk orders.
+Screen printing: the durable, cost-effective solution for bulk orders

 Both produce quality shirts when done by an experienced printer.
 The key is matching the method to your project’s specific requirements.